KARL POPPER AND FALSIFICATIONIST CRITICISM

 But it is not necessary that a basic statement should be tested in order for it to be accepted; it is only necessary that the basic statement be testable.
 The function of basic statements is to test theories.
 Every test of a theory must stop at some basic statement, which the scientists have agreed to accept at least for the present time.
 To the extent that the basic statements are accepted on the basis of agreement, they are conventional.
 But the agreement is not arbitrary or capricious; the decision is made by reference to a theory and the problem that the theory is proposed to address.
 Theory dominates experimental work from its initial planning to its completion in the laboratory.
 Popper summarizes his views on the empirical basis of science by means of a memorable metaphor: There is nothing absolute about science; it does not rest upon solid bedrock, as it were.
 The bold structure of its theories rises as it were above a swamp like a building erected on piles, which in turn are driven down to whatever depth is found to be satisfactory to carry the structure for the time being.

-Popper's reconceptualization of the empirical basis of science is also a reconceptualization of the concept of theory in science.
-Unlike the Positivists, Popper does not define the concept of scientific theory in terms of theoretical terms.
+Popper’s reconceptualization of the empirical basis of science is also a reconceptualization of the concept of theory in science.
+Unlike the positivists, Popper does not define the concept of scientific theory in terms of theoretical terms.
 Instead he views theories as universal statements, and rejects any distinction between empirical laws and theories, since there is no longer any distinction between theory language and observation language based on a distinction between theoretical terms and observation terms.
-All the universal statements in science are conjectures that are testable and falsifiable, and these conjectures are invented by the human mind; none of them are produced by inductive generalization.
+All the universal statements in science are conjectures that are testable and falsifiable.
+These conjectures are invented by the human mind, and none of them are produced by inductive generalization.
 To give a causal explanation of an event means to deduce a statement which describes the event using as premises of the deduction one or more universal laws as theories together with singular basic statements that describe the initial conditions.
-Popper's ideas for such terms as "theory", "law", and "cause” are fundamentally different from the Positivists' ideas for these terms, because Popper's ideas are separated from the subject matter or ontologies described by the sciences.
+Popper’s ideas for such terms as “theory”, “law”, and “cause” are fundamentally different from the positivists’ ideas for these terms, because Popper’s ideas are separated from the subject matter or ontologies described by the sciences.